-- A. Discharge of waste at a location or in a manner different than that described in an NOI and Authorization to Discharge is prohibited. - B. Discharge of silt, sand, clay, or other earthen materials in quantities sufficient to cause deleterious bottom deposits, turbidity, or discoloration in surface waters, or to unreasonably affect or threaten to affect beneficial uses, is prohibited. - C. Discharge of floating debris, oil, grease, scum, or other floating materials is prohibited. - D. Discharges to a storm drain is prohibited if it causes scouring or erosion at the point where the storm drain discharges into the receiving water, or causes or contributes to scouring of banks, excessive sedimentation, or flooding of the storm drain system or receiving water downstream of the point of discharge. - E. Discharge of pollutants so as to create pollution, contamination, or nuisance as defined by Water Code section 13050 is prohibited. - F. Bypass or overflow of untreated or partially-treated groundwater containing VOCs, fuel leaks, fuel additives, or other related wastes to waters of the State or United States from the treatment system, or any collection or transport system or pump station tributary to the treatment system, is prohibited, except as provided for in Attachment D section I.G. - G. Water reclamation consisting of recharge or reinjection is prohibited.
+- A. Discharge of waste at a location or in a manner different than that described in an NOI and Authorization to Discharge is prohibited. - B. Discharge of groundwater contaminated with volatile organic compounds (VOC) or fuels is prohibited (dischargers with VOC or fuels contamination must obtain coverage under the VOC Fuel General Permit, NPDES No. CAG912002). - C. Discharge of silt, sand, clay, or other earthen materials in quantities sufficient to cause deleterious bottom deposits, turbidity, or discoloration in surface waters, or to unreasonably affect or threaten to affect beneficial uses is prohibited. - D. Discharge of filter backwash water, membrane cleaning solutions, or other waste streams associated with RO treatment, other than RO concentrate, is prohibited. - E. Discharge of well drilling fluids is prohibited. - F. Discharge of floating debris, oil, grease, scum, or other floating materials is prohibited. - G. Discharge of pollutants so as to create pollution, contamination, or nuisance as defined by Water Code section 13050 is prohibited. - H. Discharge to a storm drain causing scouring or erosion at the point where the storm drain discharges into the receiving water, or causing or contributing to scouring of banks, excessive sedimentation, or flooding of the storm drain system or receiving water downstream of the point of discharge, is prohibited.

+- I. Bypass or overflow of untreated or partially-treated groundwater to waters of the State or United States from a treatment system, or any collection or transport system or pump station tributary to the treatment system, is prohibited (see Attachment D section I.G). - J. Water reclamation consisting of recharge or reinjection is prohibited.